lhbikos/ReCenterPsychStats/docs/14-RMmultivariate.md

 ### Univariate Results {-}

 When we ran the univariate approach in the lesson, we first checked the sphericity assumption.
 Our results here are identical to those from *rstatix::anova_test*.
 That is, we did not violate the sphericity assumption:  Mauchley's test $= .566 p = 0.182$.
-Although I do not see the complete *F* string, we learn that, if we had violated the sphericity assumption, that:
+The *F* test with univariate results was $F(2, 14) = 3.910, p = 0.045$.

 >The Greenhouse Geiser estimate was 0.698 the corrected  *p* = .068.
 >The Huyhn Feldt estimate was 0.817 and the corrected *p* = .057.

-The univariate ANOVA results are under the "Univariate Type III REpeated-Measures ANOVA Assuming Sphericity" heading.
+The univariate ANOVA results are under the "Univariate Type III Repeated-Measures ANOVA Assuming Sphericity" heading.
 We find the ANOVA output on the row titled, "waveFactor."
-The results are identical to what we found in teh lesson:   $F(2,14) = 3.91, p = 0.045$.
+The results are identical to what we found in the lesson:   $F(2,14) = 3.91, p = 0.045$.
 I do not see that an effect size is reported.

 ### Multivariate Results {-}